10 High Energy Foods For Optimal Performance

 These nutrients are considered beauty foods because they help the body with proper structural alignment and beautiful skin and hair.
 They also help to prevent against injuries by strengthening joints, tendons and ligaments.
 Additionally, bone broth is great for the immune system.

 You can either make your own bone broth or you can buy it in many grocery and health food stores.
 Premade bone broth comes in both liquid and powdered forms.
-My favorite brand of liquid premade bone broth is Kettle & Fire (here) while my favorite powdered form is the organic bone broth collagen protein that you can use in smoothies and shakes to get more of these key nutrients.
-We carry this product in a sugar-free vanilla, chocolate and pure flavor.
+My favorite brand of liquid premade bone broth is Kettle & Fire (here) while my favorite powdered form is the bone broth power protein that you can use in smoothies and shakes to get more of these key nutrients.
+We carry this product in a sugar-free vanilla and chocolate flavor.

 Berries are loaded with anti-oxidants and are low in sugar.
 Berries contain unique phytonutrients called anthocyanin’s that give them their strong pigments and allow them to handle intense sunlight.
 Consuming these anthocyanin’s helps our bodies adapt to stress effectively (6).